 Alternative Tunnel Construction.
-The use of tunneling methods as an alternative to cut-andcover construction is an alternative in areas of rock formations.
+The use of tunneling methods is an alternative to cut-and-cover construction in areas of rock formations.
 Core drillings were taken in the corridor in 1996, and the rock was identified as "fractured rock."
-A panel of experts37 recommended that a "specialized tunneling" technique known as "spiling" be used in this rock.
-Because the proposed Caltrain Extension Alternatives Tunneling Option includes a larger tunnel (three tracks instead of two) than was proposed in 1996 and passes under historic structures, a tunneling technique known as "staked drift" is now proposed.
+A panel of experts recommended that a "specialized tunneling" technique known as "spiling" be used in this rock.
+Because the proposed Caltrain Extension Alternatives Tunneling Option includes a larger tunnel (three tracks instead of two) than was proposed in 1996 and passes under historic structures, a tunneling technique known as "stacked drift" is now proposed.
 Due to the poor nature of the rock quality and the large clear spans required for the tunnel structure, this special tunneling method would be employed to minimize the risk of cave-ins during construction.
 The Tunneling Option is proposed for Station 51+00 (Townsend Street just east of Third Street) to Station 81+00 (Second and Folsom Streets).